 - Fructose: In the body, fructose is converted to glucose after it is consumed as a way to produce energy.
 This process creates uric acid as a by-product.
 When uric acid levels increase to elevated levels, nitric oxide is produced.
 This is all works together to increase fat, lower blood pressure and increase a person’s risk of gout flare-ups.
 Keep in mind, this doesn’t mean you can’t eat fruit, which also includes fructose as this is the naturally occurring fructose and doesn’t come with the negative elements of the fructose that is added into food and drinks artificially.
 One study found the correlation so strongly linked between the consumption of sugary drinks and gout that women who drank even one such drink a day were found 74% more likely than women who drank less than one such drink a month to develop gout.
 Men who consumed two to three such drinks daily were 2 ½ times more likely to experience gout flare-ups.

-- Not Drinking Enough Water: This one isn’t really something you are consuming but something you aren’t.
+This one isn’t really something you are consuming but something you aren’t.
 Aim to consume at least 2 liters of water daily to help excrete uric acid and reduce your risk of gout.

 If you avoid the foods listed above, you will at least reduce your risk of a gout occurrence.
 At Red Mountain Footcare, our podiatrist is happy to help you treat this painful condition and offer additional suggestions on reducing flare-ups.
+Give us a call today or schedule a podiatry appointment online.